 Does free hosting need an explanation?
 Unfortunately it does, because what has been advertised and widely recognized as free hosting is not free at all in 99.99% of the cases.
-I did some serious statistical research on the subject.
-Just joking, of course.

 “Free hosting” is most of the time offered in exchange for placing advertising on your website, meaning that the host will automatically place an advertisement at the top and sometimes at the bottom of every page of your website.
 Sometimes they don’t use banners, they use pop-ups.

 No matter what they ask you to do in exchange for free hosting, you have to do something in exchange, so you’re not being offered free hosting!
 It’s just a barter.
 They give you hosting in exchange for placing ads on your website.
 They call it free because you don’t give them any money, but you do pay for it.